 Example 5: Logout response

 A LogoutResponse example is shown in example 5.
-Key element in the message is:
+Key elements in the message are:

 - The InResponseTo value is the ID from the LogoutRequest this is a response to.

 - The value StatusCode indicates whether the logout was successful or not.

 The bindings specify how the SAML messages are transported between the SP and IdP.
 As specified in the SAML profile, Feide only uses the HTTP-redirect and HTTP-post bindings.
 This means that all SAML messages are transported through the user’s web browser, piggy-backed on the various HTTP requests and replies.
 This is called front-channel communication.
 It eliminates the hassle of establishing a direct communication path between SP and IdP.